Consider the code: const myFunc = (a, b) => a + b;. What type of function is myFunc?

 bind() can only be used with object methods, while call() and apply() can be used with any function.

-What is a higher-order function in JavaScript?
+What is the purpose of 'event.preventDefault()' in JavaScript?